Why assessment translation matters

 I salute those who work in this tricky field.
 Without you, assessments would be less valuable.
 They would be constrained to language islands – English assessments in the English-speaking world, French assessments in the Francophone world, Chinese assessments in China and so on.
 By making assessments translatable, you help make the world of assessments global, and bring the benefits of assessment to all people in the world.

-As (hopefully) we come out of the COVID-19 pandemic, it will be more important to be inclusive to all the smart people around the world, whatever their native language.
+As we now gradually coming out of the COVID-19 pandemic, it will be more important to be inclusive to all the smart people around the world, whatever their native language.
 I believe that those who translate and adapt assessments can play an important part in bringing us to a better world.
 Thank you for all you do.

 About John Kleeman